 Naruhodo: |

-Commentary: In the final game the player must present Maya's Magatama in order to start the process of breaking the Psyche-Locks, but those unused lines above suggest that during the first Psyche-Lock encounter in Case 2 the game would directly offer it to the player instead — probably to get their attention and thus avoid confusion associated with the newly introduced game feature.
+Commentary: In the final game, the player must present Maya's Magatama in order to start breaking Psyche-Locks.
+The unused lines above suggest that during the first Psyche-Lock encounter the game would directly offer the choice to the player — probably to get their attention and thus avoid confusion associated with the newly introduced gameplay mechanic.

-There is also the possibility that this was the original way to start the Psyche-Lock breaking sequence.
+There is also a possibility that this was the original way to start the Psyche-Lock breaking sequence.

-The "Try to break it" and "Don't try" graphics are still present in the game files, see the "Unused Choices" section.
+The "Try to break it" and "Don't try" graphics are still present in the game data, see the "Unused Choices" section.

 Regina: